Joint Arctic Command: Assigned forces

+After 2025 the Thetis-class vessels are to be replaced by the planned MPV80-class vessels.
+The new vessels will incorporate a modular concept enabling packages of different systems (for minehunting or minelaying for example) to be fitted to individual ships as may be required.

+To support search and rescue as well as surveillance, Greenland's Joint Rescue Coordination Centre (JRCC) is able to call on C-130J and Challenger 604 aircraft of the Royal Danish Air Force if available.
+The C-130J is specifically tasked with the re-supply of Danish forces in Greenland.
+The Challenger 604 is also tasked with assisting in surveillance missions in the Arctic area and since 2021 one aircraft has been permanently stationed in Kangerlussuaq.

 Commanding officer

 The Joint Arctic Command from a foreign policy perspective

 In the past decade, there has been an increased awareness of the effects of climate change on the Arctic region.
 Due to climate change and the melting of land and sea ice, the Arctic region is becoming increasingly accessible.
 This has brought with it an increased awareness of the opportunity for extraction of natural resources as well as greater commercial and scientific activity in the Arctic.
 Such development means that the Arctic is becoming increasingly geographically significant in these years.
 As much is evident in both the news and in academia.

 Climate change is leading to increasing economic and research activity and at the same time has a significant security and defence policy impact.
 As a result, many actors have in recent years increased their focus on the Arctic.
 The current situation challenges the government's desire to maintain the Arctic as a stable and secure area without conflict.

 Therefore, it is the role of the Arctic Command to enforce Danish sovereignty and ensure the safety of residents and visitors.